 All non-GT students for academic credit are responsible for registering for the class through OSCAR and paying all required fees by the deadlines as indicated in your admission package.
 Register for Section U of a given course (Section U is reserved for special students).
 If you are a GT student from other campuses outside of Atlanta, register for Section Y (or other section number that will be sent to you).
 Your window of registration may be limited to the last phase of registration during Add/Drop period (See “Official Calendars”).
 (Professional Education students should consult with professional education for relevant fee deadlines).
 Please read registration information carefully for tuition payment deadline.
 The Registrar strictly enforces all stated deadlines, and Modern Languages is unable to intervene on your behalf if you miss your registration window, so please register and pay your tuition/fee on time.

 If you are a special/transient student, you should receive an admission package from Office of Undergraduate Admission.
 In it, there is information about setting up your own GT email and computer account.
 It is your responsibility to set up your own computer account which enables you to have access to T-Square platform (http://t-square.gatech.edu) where online teaching will take place.
 (Russian online courses may use a separate platform besides T-Square.
 Contact your instructor for more instruction.)
-If something goes wrong with setting up your own computer account, please contact Admissions Office.
+If something goes wrong with setting up your own computer account, please contact Undergraduate Admission Office.
 Your instructor will contact you through GT email, so make sure to set up your GT email account correctly.
 If your GT email does not work for some reason, let your instructor know your email address that works.
-If you have registered through DLPE, you will hear from DLPE on how to access your online course.
-Please contact DLPE before contacting your instructor.
-Once you set up your own computer account, please go to Online Language Support Center for additional information.
+If you have registered through GTPE, please contact your instructor directly and let him/her know your correct email address.
+For technical information on how to access the online course, please go to Online Language Support Center.